RashidJumaMwinyi/mlst3/README.md

 Web browser cusines page (When the home page is accessed by both mobile and larg device):
 [![index_web](static/img/wireframes/homeandmob_app.png)

-Web browser  page (When the register page is accessed both in small and large display):
+Web browser  page (When the register page is accessed):
 [![index_web](static/img/wireframes/register_app.png)

-Web browser page(When the user is registered and loged in, both in small and large display):
+Web browser page(When the user is registered and loged in):
 [![index_mobile](static/img/wireframes/profile_app.png)

-Web browser page(When the add recipe page is accessed in, both in small and large display):
+Web browser page(When the add recipe page is accessed in):
 [![index_mobile](static/img/wireframes/add_recipe_app.png)